 - Medicaid provides assistance to low- and moderate-income seniors for Medicare premiums, deductibles, and co-payments, and covers services that Medicare does not, such as long-term care.
 More than two-thirds of seniors who receive coverage through Medicaid are women.

 - Medicaid provides about half of all long-term care spending.
 Coverage of long-term care expenses is especially important to women, because they are more likely to live longer than men, experience disability, and be poor.
-About three out of four nursing home residents and two out of three people receiving home health care services are women.
+About two out of three nursing home residents and people receiving home health care services are women.

 Proposals to change Medicaid to a per capita caps system would end Medicaid as we know it.